 You know what I always say, what’s the best car wash method?
 3 BUCKET METHOD.

 And I really mean that word by word.
-But since black cars are different to wash, there are always some improvements we can do to get the best results.
+But since black cars are different to wash, we can always make some improvements to get the best results.

 5. Only Do Straight Moves With Your Wash Mitt

-I have to admit that I barely know any car that doesn’t have swirls.
+I have to admit that I barely know any car that doesn’t have swirl marks on the paint.
 Mostly, it’s because of the wrong car wash method.
-People are often doing circular moves when washing a car because that way they’ll clean dirt much faster.
+People often do circular moves when washing a car because they’ll clean dirt much faster.

 When washing a car, you have to make sure that you won’t make any swirls on the clear coat.

-Doing straight moves only, you’ll reduce any chances of making swirls on the clear coat.
+You’ll reduce any chances of making swirls on the clear coat by doing straight moves only.
 As I said, the black color shows everything, and you have to be very careful.

 If there’s some dirt stuck on the paint, use more shampoo or foam to loosen it even more.
 Don’t ever scrub the paint in order to clean some dirt.